KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Introduction

 \subsubsection{Related Work}

 Machine learning has been used to improve DFT pipelines before.
-A large number of works\cite{kirkpatrick2021pushing,nagai2020completing,bystrom2022cider,dick2020machine,mardirossian2014omegab97x,schmidt2019machine} focus on learning an approximation to the exchange correlation functional, where \citeauthor{kirkpatrick2021pushing}\cite{kirkpatrick2021pushing} recently demonstrated impressive results. \citeauthor{dick2020machine}\cite{dick2020machine} use an architecture that is similar in some respects to learn the exchange correlation functional.
-That said, they move to invariant features early on in their model and do not learn the atomic representations, relying instead on hand-crafted features to encode the atomic environments.
-They also train their model to only predict the total exchange correlation energy as a scalar, and not the potential.
+A large number of works\cite{kirkpatrick2021pushing,nagai2020completing,bystrom2022cider,dick2020machine,mardirossian2014omegab97x,schmidt2019machine} focus on learning an approximation to the exchange correlation (XC) functional, where \citeauthor{kirkpatrick2021pushing}\cite{kirkpatrick2021pushing} recently demonstrated impressive results. \citeauthor{dick2020machine}\cite{dick2020machine} use an architecture that is similar in some respects to learn the XC functional.
+However, they move to invariant features early on in their model and do not learn the atomic representations, relying instead on hand-crafted features to encode the atomic environments.
+They train their model to only predict the total XC energy as a scalar, and compute the XC-potential in a variational manner by back-propagating through their model.
 A number of works demonstrate the potential of ML for OF-DFT on one-dimensional data sets, such as \citeauthor{snyder2013orbital}\cite{snyder2013orbital} \citeauthor{meyer2020machine}\cite{meyer2020machine} and \citeauthor{saidaoui2020direct}\cite{saidaoui2020direct}.
 The approach of \citeauthor{ghasemi2021artificial}\cite{ghasemi2021artificial} works in 3D, but on single, rotationally symmetric atoms only, effectively reducing the dimensionality to one. \citeauthor{golub2019kinetic}\cite{golub2019kinetic} take a semi-local approach to the 3D problem as they train a neural network that takes five features reflecting the electron density, its gradient as well as its Laplacian to model the kinetic energy density, which they apply to each grid point individually. \citeauthor{seino2018semi}\cite{seino2018semi} and \citeauthor{fujinami2020orbital}\cite{fujinami2020orbital} show promising results for learning the kinetic energy and potential for molecules, however their models generalize only over different densities and hence only work for a single molecule with fixed geometry at a time. \citeauthor{ryczko2022toward}\cite{ryczko2022toward} learn the kinetic functional on a voxel-grid representation that works well for their application to graphene lattices, but is less suited for molecules.
 They present one of the few approaches with successful density optimization, however only for a learned functional that is trained to mimic the flawed Thomas-Fermi approximation.
 The most extensive results including density optimization are presented by \citeauthor{imoto2021order}\cite{imoto2021order}.
 Like \citeauthor{golub2019kinetic}, they use a simple neural network applied pointwise and learn an enhancement factor to the Thomas-Fermi (TF) functional in a way that guarantees both correct scaling and asymptotic behaviour.
 They outperform classical approximations, but not by the extent required to reach chemical accuracy.